stackforge/pecan/docs/source/commands.rst

 Overriding the ``run`` Method ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-First, we're subclassing :class:`pecan.commands.BaseCommand` and extending the :func:`run` method to:
+First, we're subclassing :class:`~pecan.commands.base.BaseCommand` and extending the :func:`~pecan.commands.base.BaseCommandParent.run` method to:

-* Load a Pecan application - ``self.load_app()``
+* Load a Pecan application - :func:`~pecan.core.load_app`
-* Wrap it in a fake WGSI environment - ``webtest.TestApp()``
+* Wrap it in a fake WGSI environment - :class:`~webtest.app.TestApp`
-* Issue an HTTP GET request against it - ``app.get(args.path)``
+* Issue an HTTP GET request against it - :meth:`~webtest.app.TestApp.get`

 Defining Custom Arguments
 ,,,,,,,,,,,,,,,,,,,,,,,,,

 The :attr:`arguments` class attribute is used to define command line arguments specific to your custom command.
-You'll notice in this example that we're *adding* to the arguments list provided by :class:`pecan.commands.BaseCommand` (which already provides an argument for the ``config_file``), rather than overriding it entirely.
+You'll notice in this example that we're *adding* to the arguments list provided by :class:`~pecan.commands.base.BaseCommand` (which already provides an argument for the ``config_file``), rather than overriding it entirely.

-The format of the :attr:`arguments` class attribute is a :class:`tuple` of dictionaries, with each dictionary representing an argument definition in the same format accepted by Python's |argparse|_ module (more specifically, :func:`argparse.ArgumentParser.add_argument`).
+The format of the :attr:`arguments` class attribute is a :class:`tuple` of dictionaries, with each dictionary representing an argument definition in the same format accepted by Python's :py:mod:`argparse` module (more specifically, :meth:`~argparse.ArgumentParser.add_argument`).
 By providing a list of arguments in this format, the :command:`pecan` command can include your custom commands in the help and usage output it provides.

 ::